artkoder/cat-weather-new/README.md

 - `/addcity <name> <lat> <lon>`, `/cities` – manage the city directory used by the weather cache.
 - `/addsea <name> <lat> <lon>`, `/seas` – maintain the sea catalogue that powers shoreline forecasts.
 - `/amber` – open the inline picker for the Янтарный канал, then drill down to channel-specific toggles.

+### Channel configuration & migration
+- Upgrading from previous releases automatically copies the legacy assets channel into both the weather storage and recognition tables, so existing setups continue to work.
+Once the bot is updated you can run `/set_weather_assets_channel` and `/set_recognition_channel` to decouple the roles.
+Use `/set_assets_channel` if you prefer to keep a single shared channel.

 ## User Stories
 ### Implemented